WilkoV/Fusion360_FilteredExport/README.md

 # Change log
 Date | Module | Description
 ------------ | ------------- | -------------
+2019/02/13 | STL Export | Closes #1 - Adds the choice between 'only last component name' or 'full path' for exported component names.
 2019/02/13 | STL Export | Fix #2 - Files will not be exported if they contain a dot (.) in the filename.
 The API doesn't reports an error.
 Issue is fixed by replacing dots with two underscores (__)
 2018/10/28 | STL Export | Filter / exclude linked components.
 2018/10/28 | ALL |  Add-in throws an error if only the root component is selected.
 Fixed.